moodlep/cai/Readme.md

 ## Repository Contents

 ### Dataset Generation Process

+**Generating Datasets**: Use the scripts in the [data](https://github.com/moodlep/cai/tree/main/data) folder to generate and preprocess your own datasets.
+Upload datasets to the Hugging Face hub for training custom CAI models.

+In the `data` folder you can find the files relevant to this project including:

 - **Constitutions**: Various constitutions (sets of principles) used for training and evaluation.
 - **Datasets**: Datasets required for training and testing the models, including red teaming, SFT and preference datasets.
-- **Scripts**: Scripts for generating and processing datasets.
+- **Scripts**: Python scripts for generating and processing datasets.

 ### Training Recipes

+**Training Models**: Follow the instructions in the [train](https://github.com/moodlep/cai/tree/main/train) folder to train `smollm2` and `mistral` models using pre-existing datasets on the HuggingFace hub or datasets using the datasets generated above.

 - **Train Folder**: Contains recipes for training `smollm2` and `mistral` models on a single GPU server using PEFT (QLoRA) for the Constitutional AI process, that includes multiple training steps including a Supervised Fine-Tuning (SFT) and a preference training (DPO) step.

-### Usage
-1. **Training Models**: Follow the instructions in the [train](https://github.com/moodlep/cai/tree/main/train) folder to train `smollm2` and `mistral` models using pre-existing datasets on the HuggingFace hub.
-2. **Generating Datasets**: Use the scripts in the [data](https://github.com/moodlep/cai/tree/main/data) folder to generate and preprocess your own datasets.
-Upload datasets to the hub for training custom CAI models.

 ## License